12 Munros and 1 Michelin star: Skye is a perfect world for foodies, hikers and photographers.

 Skye has an abundance of Munros, the Black Cuillin range and an other-worldly landscape - enough to keep even the most accomplished hikers occupied.
 Then there are the restaurants: Loch Bay at Stein has been awarded a first Michelin star, and both Three Chimneys and Kinloch Lodge are world-famous so you can leave the Kendal Mint Cake in your daysack.

 The Skye ferry arrives at Armadale on the Sleat peninsula, which is great for beaches, lochs, forests and glens.
 In the north you'll find the stark Trotternish ridge and the rocky pinnacles of The Storr.
 Stop off in the middle for the harbour town of Portree, with pretty cottages in pastel colours.
 Don't miss the fairy pools for a wild swim in crystal-clear waters, and for a dip into early human history, go to the Mesolithic site, An Corran - one of the oldest in Scotland (dating from around 7000BC).

 For more information on Skye and Lochalsh visit the Isle of Skye website.

 Vehicle reservations are recommended on these routes.
 You can book travel online, and when you do, you'll immediately receive an eTicket direct to your inbox - ready to board..

 Looking for the best form of travel to and from our ports?
 Our Journey Planner can help you find the way that best suits you for making your journey using the most up to date information from around the UK for all transport companies.

 We have listed some travel information below that you may find useful:

 You have two options - drive to Mallaig and go over the sea to Skye, or drive further north to Kyle of Lochalsh and cross to Skye via the bridge.
-The ferry from Mallaig to Skye takes 30 minutes and docks at Armadale.
+The ferry from Mallaig to Skye takes up to 45 minutes and docks at Armadale.